Medicaid expansion in Nevada

-And net enrollment in Medicaid/CHIP in Nevada had grown by more than 314,000 people from 2013 through 2018, which represented a 95 percent increase (On average, across the country, Medicaid/CHIP enrollment is 27 percent higher in 2018 than it was in 2013, although that includes the 19 states where Medicaid had not been expanded as of 2018).
+Net enrollment in Medicaid/CHIP in Nevada had grown by more than 363,000 people from 2013 through 2020, which represented a 109 percent increase.
+Across the country, Medicaid/CHIP enrollment is on average 32 percent higher in 2020 than it was in 2013; this percentage includes the states where Medicaid has not been expanded.

 Some of those people were already eligible for Medicaid before the eligibility guidelines were expanded.
 When Governor Brian Sandoval announced in 2012 that Nevada would expand Medicaid, the state expected about 70,000 already-eligible people to sign up.
 These are individuals who were eligible for Medicaid under the pre-expansion guidelines but who weren’t enrolled until the outreach efforts and individual mandate pushed them to get enrolled starting in 2014.

 But the state also projected that only about 78,000 people would be newly eligible for Medicaid as a result of the expansion, and more than 200,000 were enrolled in expanded Medicaid within the first three years.

 Medicaid managed care in Nevada